Healing through connection, acceptance, and silliness

 I know you've been struggling to be heard, seen and understood.
 You try to be yourself and get shamed, criticized or not even noticed.
 Lexy created Alive To Enjoy, so you could come home to yourself + create heartfelt connections.

-Lexy offers a comforting cocoon for people to navigate their inner landscapes and create heartfelt connections.
+Lexy offers a comforting cocoon for people to navigate their inner landscapes and support of an authentic community.
 Through self-discovery coaching, supportive community events and playful yoga classes.

 "She gave me an opportunity to dive deeper and face some things I am trying to ignore -- soul-warming experiences.
 You will feel held, able to open up, peaceful, unconditionally loved, welcomed just as your are, not alone, nourished."

-Lexy's hope is to lift the world's love vibration to improve mental wellness, diminish violence and nurture mother earth.
+Lexy's mission is to lift the world's love vibration to improve mental wellness, and nurture mother earth as a collective.

 I have so many beautiful emotional wounds and scars that I use to fuel the desire behind my business.
 My deepest roots within include abandonment, shame, emotional abuse, and lots of death/ suicides in my life.
 I am eternally grateful for each of them, because they have taught me how to love myself and the importance of connection.
 Each of us has our unique stories, each of us faces challenges and we all need more love!!

 ♡ I always felt alone and like I didn't have a space to learn about myself